line72/usbmdistros/website/content/products/goreworm-prodigy_of_the_grotesque.md

 ---
+actualPrice: $8.00
-title: "Goreworm - Prodigy Of The Grotesque"
+album: Prodigy Of The Grotesque
-date: 2021-06-13T12:22:18
-draft: false
-artist: "Goreworm"
+artist: Goreworm
-album: "Prodigy Of The Grotesque"
 categories:
 - Tape
+date: '2021-06-26T15:16:21'
+draft: false
 images:
-    - "/images/covers/goreworm-prodigy_of_the_grotesque.jpg"
+- /images/covers/goreworm-prodigy_of_the_grotesque.jpg
-thumbnailImage: "/images/covers/goreworm-prodigy_of_the_grotesque-thumb.jpg"
-actualPrice: $8.00
 inStock: true
+thumbnailImage: /images/covers/goreworm-prodigy_of_the_grotesque-thumb.jpg
+title: Goreworm - Prodigy Of The Grotesque
 ---

 ## Tape